Articles of Association

 5. granting of discharge from liability to the members of the Board of Directors and the managing director;

-7. the number of members of the Board of Directors; election of
+7. the number of members of the Board of Directors;

 8. the members of the Board of Directors and